Bluffpenguin/The-Way-of-Penguins-github.io/README.md

 # The-Way-of-Penguins-github.io
-The discovery and habits of Penguins
+CS-10 Website Project on the lives and habits of Penguins